Educational Advancement Program – Central America

 Work Group Scholarship Program

 Seeds of Learning feels strongly that the work group program should be accessible to anyone, regardless of their economic situation.
 We offer individual and groups support in their fundraising efforts, in the form of event publication, coordinating of logistics for events, training and partnerships, and more.
 Thanks to the generosity of individual donors, we also offer two memorial scholarships, the Douglas Thompson Memorial Scholarship, and the Matt Schekel Memorial Scholarship.
 These two scholarships are designed to support youth (both local to Sonoma county and beyond) to participate in the work group program.
-Finally, we have a newly established Teacher Work Group Scholarship Program, designed to give teachers the opportunity to travel to Nicaragua with Seeds of Learning.
+Finally, we have a newly established Teacher Work Group Scholarship Program, designed to give teachers the opportunity to travel to Nicaragua or Puerto Rico with Seeds of Learning.